awsdocs/amazon-ec2-user-guide/doc_source/using-regions-availability-zones.md

 Alternatively, you can use the `--region` \(AWS CLI\) or `-Region` \(AWS Tools for Windows PowerShell\) command line option with each individual command\.
 For example, `--region us-east-2`\.

-For more information about the endpoints for Amazon EC2, see [Amazon Elastic Compute Cloud Endpoints](https://docs.aws.amazon.com/general/latest/gr/rande.html#ec2_region)\.
+For more information about the endpoints for Amazon EC2, see [Service endpoints](https://docs.aws.amazon.com/general/latest/gr/rande.html#ec2_region) in the *AWS General Reference*\.

 ## Availability Zones<a name="concepts-availability-zones"></a>